ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 `headerIovLength`|Header IE element list size, set 0 when no elements.
 `payloadIovLength`|Payload IE element list size, set 0 when no elements.

-IE element could be divided to multiple vector which MAC just write to message direct.
-One vector cuold also include multiple Information elements or just header part.
-That's enable flexible to way to generate list and should enable memory firendly way to share information element's.
+IE element could be divided to multiple vector, which MAC just write to message direct.
+One vector could also include multiple information elements or just header part.
+That's enable flexible to way to generate list and should enable memory friendly way to share information elements.

 Set `headerIovLength` or `payloadIovLength` to 0 if not send any element.

-Scatter-gather descriptor for MCPS request IE Element list.
+Scatter-gather descriptor for MCPS request IE element list:

 ```
 typedef struct ns_ie_iovec {
     void *ieBase;